-Consultee Response Natural Resources Wales Feedback on pre-consultation draft WRMP document received, (NRW) outcome of discussions and comments incorporated into this consultation document.
-Discussions also ongoing related to accompanying data tables.
+Consultee Response Natural Resources Wales Feedback on pre-consultation draft WRMP document received, (NRW) outcome of discussions and comments incorporated into this consultation document and summarised as: Water legislation - additional links provided for reference.
+SEA/HRA - comments on screening Drought reliability - ongoing review in Alwen/Dee zone.
+Water demand - discuss assumptions and approach to efficiency.
+Headroom and sensitivity - link to common reference scenarios.
+GHG emissions - approach to net zero and climate and nature emergencies Discussions also ongoing related to accompanying data tables.
 Welsh Government Supported NRW feedback.
 Dŵr Cymru Contacted by email enclosing pre-consultation draft WRMP document.
 Included as an agenda item in regular liaison meetings.
-Ofwat Feedback on pre-consultation draft WRMP document received and comments incorporated into this consultation document.
+Ofwat Feedback on pre-consultation draft WRMP document received and comments incorporated into this consultation document and summarised as:

+WRMP Approach - provide evidence and ID changes between WRMP19 and WRMP 24.
+Add problem characterisation section.
+Supply forecast - discuss supply and quality issues, if any.
+Match LoS.
+Management and maintenance of assets.
+Demand forecast - consider all efficiency and leakage improvements.
+Set out demand assumptions.
+Supply-Demand Balance - include 25 year forecast, demand and supply options and comment on headroom risks.
+Customer engagement - demonstrate adequate customer engagement.
+Assurance - demonstrate Board level involvement.
 CADW Response received supportive of the draft WRMP.
 DWI Contacted by email enclosing pre-consultation draft WRMP document.
 Consumer Council for Contacted by email enclosing pre-consultation draft WRMP Water (CCW) document.
 Users Meetings and regular communication are ongoing to ensure that demand can be met both now and into the future.
 Including advice on monitoring, reducing leakage and promoting the efficient use of water in current and future activities.
 A significant package of investment is underway for the area for which we are encouraging the use of highly efficient processes and consideration of maximising process water recycling.

-As a result of the feedback received to date, this consultation document incorporates additional detail relating to risk characterisation, wellbeing ambitions and targets.
+As a result of the feedback received to date, this document benefits from and incorporates additional detail relating to risk characterisation, wellbeing ambitions, targets and managing demand within the constraints of supply.